tenstorrent/tenstorrent.github.io/README.md

 ## Deployments

 The docs site is hosted on github pages.
 When pushing new changes to main github actions will build the documentation with `build_docs.py` and deploy the `output` directory to github pages.

+## Style and Structure

+The shared folder contains shared items such as css, html templates, and images.
+It also contains an example-conf.py file that can be used as a base when adding new projects to the repo.
+It is pre populated with the common extensions and css config for the doc site.

+### TOCs and Index files

+By default, Sphinx looks for an index file in the directory it is building to use when populating the TOC and sidebar.
+If an external project needs to have their index/TOC overridden we can add our own file and add the `root_doc` variable to the project's conf.py with the name of our override file.
+This lets us make structural changes to documentation without changing the upstream repo.
+However, in most cases the default should be enough.

+### CSS and Templates

+The shared tt_theme.css file is kept in `shared/_static` and imported in each project's conf.py

+We also have versions.html in `shared/_templates` This is used for dosplaying the versions widget in versioned projects, and is imported in the project's conf.py

+## Adding New Projects to the Repo

+To add a new project to the repo:

+1. Create a folder with the project name eg `pybuda`
+2. Create a conf.py file in that folder (you can use the example-conf.py in shared as a starting point)
+3. Add your project to the versions.yml file with `latest` as the existing tag
+4. You're all set to add markdown or rst files containing documentation to the project!
+5. For versioning and updating the docs, see Versioning Documentation above